3 Core Circadian Rhythms for a Balanced Life

-This article explains what circadian rhythms are and why they’re so important for our health and function.
+This article explains what circadian rhythms are and why they’re so important for our health &function.
 We’ll also discuss the importance of light, and how red light therapy can support healthy circadian rhythms.

 Circadian rhythms are most associated with the sleep/wake cycle of the body.
 This is a vital circadian rhythm, but it’s not the only one that affects your health.
 We’ll also discuss the importance of circadian rhythms for digestion, absorption, metabolism, exercise and fat-burning.

 A circadian rhythm is a natural bodily process that happens roughly every 24-hours.
 It’s a cycle, like sleeping & waking, or eating & digesting, that completes & restarts on a daily basis.
 Our circadian rhythms are tied to the earth’s rotation and light/dark cycle, but they are also encoded in our genes.

 For example, people are naturally diurnal animals, meaning we’re awake during the day and asleep when it’s dark.
 That’s no accident.
 It’s how we’re designed, like how mice are designed to be nocturnal mammals that sleep during the day and forage at night.